Orange-OpenSource/ods-ios/THIRD-PARTY.md

 *fastlane-plugin-mattermost* is distributed under the terms and conditions of the [MIT License](http://opensource.org/licenses/MIT).
 You may download the source code on the [following website](https://github.com/cpfriend1721994/fastlane-plugin-mattermost).

+### Gitleaks

+Copyright (c) 2019 Zachary Rice

+*gitleaks* is distributed under the terms and conditions of the [MIT License](http://opensource.org/licenses/MIT).
+You may download the source code on the [following website](https://github.com/gitleaks/gitleaks).

 ### SwiftFormat

 Version 0.49.18